Space Development Agency: History

 Tranche 2 satellites were solicited for bid in 2023, for launch in 2026.
 This consists of more than 550 satellites: 250 in the Transport Layer; 50 in the Tracking Layer; Transport Layer will have 100 Alpha satellites, 72 Beta satellites, and 44 Gamma satellites; The Beta satellites Request for Proposal (RFP) was released in the 2nd week of April.
 The Alpha RFP was released in June 2023 and Gamma is scheduled for early 2024.
 The Alpha satellites are similar to those in the Tranche 1 Transport Layer; the Beta satellites will have UHF and tactical communications payloads; the Gamma satellites will carry advanced waveform payloads.
 York Space Systems will build 62 satellites for the Tranche 2 Transport Layer.
 In 2023 contracts for 72 satellites were awarded to Northrop Grumman and Lockheed Martin (for 36 Beta satellites apiece).
 In 2024 a third vendor, Rocket Lab LLC, was selected to supply 18 space vehicles, an additional part of the Beta Tranche 2 Tracking Layer (T2TL) tranche, for a total of 90 space vehicles in the Beta T2TL tranche.

 On 16 January 2024, the SDA announced an award to three vendors worth up to $2.5 billion.
 These vendors will supply "preliminary fire control" satellites in the Tranche 2 Tracking Layer.
 They will carry infrared (IR) cameras, with a mix of fields of view (FOVs).
 The FOVs in the IR cameras will be either wide FOV (WFOV), or medium FOV (MFOV) for low-resolution, or higher-resolution tracking capability respectively.
 If such a satellite were to prove performant, and launched early, and no later than April 2027, a vendor could receive an incentive payment.
 Each vendor is to provide 18 satellites, of which 16 are to carry WFOV cameras; the remaining two are to be MFOV cameras.
 The Proliferated Warfighter Space Architecture (PWSA) will rely on these preliminary fire control satellites to perform the JADC2 concept.
 Tranche 2 Tracking capability will start after the 2026 launches.

+Tranche 0 progress on demonstrating capability as of December 2024.
+These were planned to be demonstrated 6 months after launch.

+In 2025, the Government Accountability Office reported on the laser communication in space aspects of the transport layer development, which it noted was expected to cost nearly $35 billion to 2029.
+It found that the demonstration tranche (Tranche 0 or T0) had faced development challenges and delays and had not fully demonstrated capabilities including laser communication in space.
+It said the SDA had awarded contracts worth almost $10 billion for Tranche 1 and Tranche 2 of increased complexity based on designs that had not yet met initial capabilities.
+The GAO made several recommendations including that SDA demonstrate laser communications capabilities before making further investments in subsequent tranches.